 Stepwell or Baori is a type of ancient water storage tank where water can be accessed through a flight of steps.

-Why you should visit Panna Meena Kund?
+Why you should visit Panna Meena Ka Kund?

-History of Panna Meena ka Kund
+Panna Meena ka Kund History

-There is no confirmed history or record of how this Baori came to be called Panna Meena or Panna Mian Kund. Â As per the local legend, during the reign of Maharajah Jai Singh, a eunuch named Panna Miah served in the royal court of Amer Fort and some believe that he was instrumental in constructing this stepwell.
-It is believed that it dates back to the 16th century.
-There is yet another theory according to which it was built by the locals Meenas who were original residents of Amer before Rajputs arrived during the 10-11th century.
+There is no confirmed history or record of how this Baori came to be called Panna Meena or Panna Mian Kund.
+As per the local legend, during the reign of Maharajah Jai Singh, a eunuch named Panna Miah served in the royal court of Amer Fort and some believe that he was instrumental in constructing this stepwell.
+It is believed to date to the 16th century.
+There is yet another theory according to which it was built by the locals Meenas who were original residents of Amer before Rajputs arrived during the 10th and 11th centuries.
 Locals believe that Panna Meena was a brave warrior and this stepwell was built in his remembrance.

 One of the unique aspects of this Baori is its inconspicuous presence.
-The steps cover only three sides and there is plenty of space where one can sit, chat or enjoy the views around.
+The steps cover only three sides and there is plenty of space where one can sit, chat, or enjoy the views around.
 There are niches in between the stair levels which add to the design.
-It’s possible that they were designed with some utility, in mind.
+It’s possible that they were designed with some utility in mind.
 There are four octagonal pavilions or Chhatris on all four corners.

 This Baori was more than merely a source of water.
-It was a meeting spot for the women; to chit-chat and catch up on each other’s life.
+It was a meeting spot for the women; to chit-chat and catch up on each other’s lives.
 Therefore, it’s an important part of our culture & history and not simply a built heritage.
 By visiting, this stepwell you can probably visualize how life must have been centuries ago.

-The community space at Panna Meena Kund.
+Community space at Panna Meena Kund.
 I’m not sure if this is how it was years ago or if it has been added recently during the restoration project.

 Personally, I like the simplicity, symmetry, and architecture of Panna Meena Kund.
 The number of ancient Stepwells in Jaipur runs in double digits.
 Most of these step-wells are in bad shape barring this one and the one at the Nahargarh Fort.
-This one is the most accessible and beautiful stepwell in Jaipur.
+It is the most accessible and beautiful stepwell in Jaipur.

 This Baori is not in use anymore, as I mentioned above.
 However, it serves as a playground for the local boys; they congregate and organize diving and swimming competitions.